jeroen66124/jeroen66124.github.io/_posts/2023-11-03-automating-windows-setup-example.md

 {: .prompt-tip }

 ## Introduction
 I mess around with Virtual Machines alot, which also means creating a clean Windows template is part of the process.
-I do not want to bother with reinstalling Windows everytime I want to try something out in a isolated environment.
-This script is for the rare occassion when I do end up reinstalling Windows, and want to save as much time as possible.
+I do not want to bother with reinstalling Windows everytime I want to try something out in an isolated environment.
+This script is for the rare occassion when I do end up having to reinstall Windows, and want to save as much time as possible.
 Microsoft has developed the Windows Sandbox feature, which provides a lightweight desktop environment to safely run applications in isolation.
 This option has one drawback though, it does not have persistency (this has been added in later Windows 11 updates, but I run Windows 10 and do not have the intention to switch anytime soon).

 ## Prerequisites
 Here's what you'll need to get started: